revakumthekar/RedBlackTree_Project/DataWrangler_README.txt

 DictionaryReader.java : This class writes the code for the method in DictionaryReaderInterface to parse through the data in a file
-TestDictionaryReaderAndWord.java : This class tests DictionaryReader and Word and sees if the methods work as they should TestDictionary.txt : This is a dummy text file to see how the classes I wrote work on a file instead of just a hardcoded string. dictionary.txt : This is the official text file that our group project is being run on and I created it with a bunch of words and their respective defitinions
+TestDictionaryReaderAndWord.java : This class tests DictionaryReader and Word and sees if the methods work as they should TestDictionary.txt : This is a dummy text file to see how the classes I wrote work on a file instead of just a hardcoded string. dictionary.txt : This is the official text file that our group project is being run on and I created it with a bunch of words and their respective definitions
 RedBlackTree.java : This the basic RedBlackTree data structure I wrote in week 7 and we are using it as the RBT in our project